 As an alternative, there are bus services leaving daily from Nicoya; it takes about 2.5 hours to complete the journey if you use this mean of transportation.
 There is also a daily bus that leaves from San Jose.

-It is also possible to take some flights to Nosara; it are offered both from San Jose and Liberia.
+It is also possible to take some flights to Nosara; they are offered both from San Jose Costa Rica and Liberia.
 (After Nosara, the planes continue south to Samara.)

 Real estate in Guiones has been very developed during the last decade, and there are relatively few budget hotels in the area.
 Although there exists a variety of options, the accommodations generally favor visitors searching comfort and luxury.
 The north area of Guiones, -the actual town of Nosara-, as well as its airstrip, are located a few miles away from the beach.